pymupdf/PyMuPDF/examples/README.rst

 ======================= ===========================================================================================
 File                    Purpose
 ======================= ===========================================================================================
-embedded-copy.py        copies embedded files between source and target PDF embedded-list.py        lists emdedded file infos of a PDF embedded-import.py      embeds a new file into a PDF embedded-export.py      exports an emdedded file from a PDF PDFjoiner.py            a full-featured program to join PDF files PDFoutline.py           a program to edit a PDF's table of contents PDFoutlineHelp.html     help for PDFoutline.py PDFoptimizer.py         a wrapper for FileOptimizer - see WIKI page PDF2Text.py             a program to extract all text of a PDF PDF2TextJS.py           a program to extract all text of a PDF preserving normal reading sequence ParseTab.py             a function to parse tables within documents PageFormat.py           function returns a page's paper format TableExtract.py         example CLI program using ParseTab wxTableExtract.py       full-featured GUI using ParseTab.
-Supports automatic and manual column definitions csv2toc.py              load a PDF TOC (table of contents) from a CSV file's contents toc2csv.py              export a document TOC (Table of contents) to a CSV file csv2meta.py             load a PDF metadata dictionary from a CSV file's contents meta2csv.py             export a document metadata dictionary to a CSV file
+cal-maker.py            creates a PDF with 3-year calendars csv2meta.py             load a PDF metadata dictionary from a CSV file's contents csv2toc.py              load a PDF TOC (table of contents) from a CSV file's contents embedded-copy.py        copies embedded files between source and target PDF embedded-export.py      exports an emdedded file from a PDF embedded-import.py      embeds a new file into a PDF embedded-list.py        lists emdedded file infos of a PDF meta2csv.py             export a document metadata dictionary to a CSV file PageFormat.py           function returns a page's paper format ParseTab.py             a function to parse tables within documents PDF2Text.py             a program to extract all text of a PDF PDF2TextJS.py           a program to extract all text of a PDF preserving normal reading sequence PDFjoiner.py            a full-featured program to join PDF files PDFoptimizer.py         a wrapper for FileOptimizer - see WIKI page PDFoutline.py           a program to edit a PDF's table of contents PDFoutlineHelp.html     help for PDFoutline.py TableExtract.py         example CLI program using ParseTab toc2csv.py              export a document TOC (Table of contents) to a CSV file wxTableExtract.py       full-featured GUI using ParseTab.
+Supports automatic and manual column definitions
 ======================= ===========================================================================================